Plant Library

 Edible Qualities

-Paprika Supreme Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Paprika Supreme Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces green long peppers (which are technically 'berries') which are usually ready for picking from mid summer to early fall.
 The fruit will often fade to red over time.
 The peppers have a mild taste and a crisp texture.

 The peppers are most often used in the following ways: